 …..but there are boundaries

-What I am against is this rising tide of (mostly) young people who presume upon their fellow Christians to support them in a life which has a religious garb but is in fact a lifestyle choice.
+What I am against is this rising tide of (mostly) young people who presume upon their fellow Christians to support them in a life which has a religious garb but is in fact a lifestyle choice with the grandiose and pious title of “mission”.
 Most of the “work” they do and need finances for is simply that which they ought to be doing as part of their work in their local church, expecting neither reward nor praise from men but from the Lord Jesus himself, doing all as unto the Lord.
-And the churches and Christians on whom they rely should be telling them to get a job and earn an honest living: “that ye study to be quiet, and to do your own business, and to work with your own hands, as we commanded you; That ye may walk honestly toward them that are without, and that ye may have lack of nothing” (1 Thess 4:11-12).
-And “Let him that stole steal no more: but rather let him labour, working with his own hands the thing which is good, that he may have to give to him that needeth” (Eph 4:28).
+And the churches and Christians on whom they rely should be telling them to get a job and earn an honest living: “aspire to live quietly, to mind your own affairs, and to work with your hands, as we directed you, so that you may behave properly toward outsiders and be dependent on no one” (1 Thess 4:11-12).

 No place for independent para-church groups…..